 Add a ribbon bookmark to mark the page of the book.

-Add an elastic band to fasten the book and ensure it is closed and tuck away neatly.
+Add an elastic band to fasten the book and ensure it is closed and tucked away neatly.

 Materials